pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/15-when-stabilization-succeeds-too-well.md

 Second, the object’s superiority must be asymmetrically extensible.
 The object must appear as a more fully realized version of a path the structure recognizes as plausible, even if unrealized.
 This preserves inferiority as chosen rather than imposed.
 Objects whose superiority feels alien, arbitrary, or unreachable cannot be mythologized safely and instead provoke resentment or disengagement.

 Third, the object must exhibit multi-domain surplus.
 Superiority confined to a single axis risks role inversion, mentoring, or correction.
-Polymathy—across physical, cognitive, symbolic, or social domains—maintains myth coherence by preventing the structure from occupying a compensatory position.
+Polymathy - across physical, cognitive, symbolic, or social domains - maintains myth coherence by preventing the structure from occupying a compensatory position.

 Finally, the object must be recognition-compatible.
 The object must be capable of acknowledging the structure without becoming dependent on it.
 Warmth without need, presence without reliance, and recognition without symmetry are prerequisites.
 Objects who require caretaking, instruction, or emotional stabilization cannot be safely mythologized under PM-OCAC.